 The byte-order mark, or BOM, is something you will come across when using a Unicode-based character encoding, such as UTF-8 and UTF-16.
 In some cases you will need to remove the BOM, in others you need to ensure that it is there.

-The byte-order mark (BOM) in HTML covers:
+The byte-order mark (BOM) in HTML helps you understand the issues.

-Normalization in HTML and CSS covers:
+Normalization in HTML and CSS explains this further.

 You can use a character escape to represent any character from the Unicode character set in HTML, XML or CSS using only ASCII characters.